SelimChraibi/real-time-human-detection/README.md

 The data used to train the classifier comes from the [INRIA person dataset](http://pascal.inrialpes.fr/data/human/).

 This dataset contains images with persons (positive) and without persons (negative).
 Originally, this dataset is unbalanced: there are 1669 negatives and 900 positives which means that a classifier can reach an accuracy of 70% by always predicting negatives.
-We therefore do not load the excess of negatives.
+The excess of negatives is therefore not loaded.

 ### Visualization

 ![Unknown](https://i.imgur.com/9Xy0M1U.png)

-Most of the photos in this dataset are outdoors urban photos and the photos containing people are never close ups.
+Most of the photos in this dataset are outdoors urban photos and the photos containing people are never close-ups.
 We can already expect a model trained on this dataset to be limited because of the lack of variance.

 ### Algorithms and Techniques